yglcode/emacs-copilot/README.md

         //review above type, can you find any bug
         //given above code, how to make it faster
         ```
    * You can also ask general CS questions

         ```code
         //teach me about dijkstra algorithm
         ```
+   * code summarization

+       ```go
+       //find go files in this directory and summarize each of them in less than 25 words
+       //summarize http.go in less than 20 words
+       //find api.go and summarize it
+       ```
 5. Copilot as robin (for funny talk):

     use plain text or comments as prompt for robin.